maxime-tournier/maxime-tournier.github.com/notes/cps.md

 would like to $$\beta$$-reduce $$\app{\lambda \kappa.\app{\kappa}{x}}{k}$$ to
 $$\app{k}{x}$$ during translation.

-To do so, the conversion function needs to return *static* abstractions instead of CPS terms.
-Its type becomes: `cps : expr -> (expr -> expr) -> expr`, where the function parameter is to be replaced with static continuations (denoted $$\kappa$$ in the above).
-Applications of static continuations will become static too.
+To do so, the conversion function needs to return *static* abstractions instead of just CPS terms: these static abstractions will produce the terms given a static continuation $$\kappa$$.
+The conversion function type thus becomes:
+`cps : expr -> (expr -> expr) -> expr`.
 Converting variables is straightforward:

 > ```cps (x: var) kappa = kappa x```